harmony-one/h/progress/rikako-hatoya.md

+2025-04-08 Tue: Work on verification of Euler rewards (previously 10%~ discrepancy).
+Work on subgraph to verify Merkl rewards by multiple methods (1d, 7d, 1m).

 2025-04-07 Mon: Team sync with Li, Artem, and Alaina.
 Looked into vfat auto-rebalancing, action items to work more closely with Artem and portfolio tracker.

 ---